tomtom-international/vault-anyconfig/README.md

 ### Authentication With Vault

-You can use `auth_from_file` by providing a file as explained in the files and formatting section, or you can directly use the auth methods from
+You can use `auto_auth` by providing a file as explained in the files and formatting section, or you can directly use the auth methods from
 [the HVAC Client](https://hvac.readthedocs.io/en/latest/usage/auth_methods/index.html).
-If passthrough mode is set, `auth_from_file` will always return true, but the HVAC client methods will fail, so it is recommended to use `auth_from_file` where possible.
+If passthrough mode is set, `auto_auth` will always return true, but the HVAC client methods will fail, so it is recommended to use `auto_auth` where possible.

 #### Loading/Saving Files with Keys Inserted